 Mentoring is the core element of the program.
 Mentors are established professors of the Göttingen Campus and other if desired.

 In confidential exchanges the mentors provide the opportunity to pass on their experience to the mentee, to support individually them in the planning of their career steps and professional challenges.
 The formate is One-to-one mentoring.

 Specific workshops focusing on developing key skills (2-day intensive workshops).

 Information and Networking Events concerning career related topics give the mentees the opportunity to expand their network, learn role models and get advice from Campus' experts.

 The Program started in 2010 as a pilot project for young academics.
-The program's 8th round will start in Autumn 2017.
+The program's 8th round started in Autumn 2017.
 The mentoring program is part of the Dorothea Schlözer Program which provides different instruments to support female researchers.
 More than 150 doctoral and postdoctoral researchers from different faculties and 5 Max-Planck Institutes participated already in the program.
 More than 60 professors of the university and Max-Planck-Institutes participated as mentors.